MCAT® Exam for International Students | Eligibility, Requirements, and Key Details

 Only students with a permanent U.S. address qualify for the AAMC’s Fee Assistance Program.
 An equivalent program is also available for Canadian examinees.

 The best way to prepare for the MCAT is to start early.
-Many students begin their studying 3 to 6 months or more before their exam, and total 300 hours of dedicated review time.
-It’s usually worth the investment to practice MCAT-style questions in a realistic exam environment, especially if English isn’t your first language.
+Many students begin their studying 3 to 6 months or more before their exam and allocate 300 hours for dedicated review time.
+Practicing MCAT-style questions in a realistic exam environment is recommended, especially if English isn’t your first language.
 You should also study the exam format and topics for each MCAT section.

 Learn everything you need to know about the MCAT exam.
 We’ll walk you through what it is, when to take it, what it covers, its format, and how you should prepare.